Discrimination & Harassment Complaint (Grievance) Procedure

 The District Superintendent or his/her designee will schedule a meeting within two (2) weeks of receipt of the request for review/appeal.

-The participants at the scheduled meeting shall be, at minimum, the complainant, the Compliance officer, and the District Superintendent and/or his/her designee.
+The participants at the scheduled meeting shall be, at minimum, the complainant, the Compliance Officer, and the District Superintendent and/or his/her designee.
 The accused may be in attendance, as well.

 The District Superintendent or his/her designee shall conduct a prompt, impartial, equitable, and thorough review of the materials.
-He/she shall have the right to re-interview witnesses, e.g., if testimony is unclear or new evidence has been brought to light, or to interview additional witnesses if needed to ensure an equitable decision.
+He/she shall have the right to re-interview witnesses, e.g., if the testimony is unclear or new evidence has been brought to light, or to interview additional witnesses if needed to ensure an equitable decision.

 The District Superintendent or his/her designee will present his/her decision within three (3) weeks after the meeting of the parties unless additional time is needed for good cause.
-If additional time is needed, material parties shall be so notified and provided with and estimated date of the appeal decision.
+If additional time is needed, material parties shall be so notified and provided with an estimated date of the appeal decision.

 The decision of the District Superintendent or his/her designee shall be in writing and sent to the complainant, the accused, the supervisor of the department, and the Compliance Officer.

 The complainant has one (1) week to accept or appeal the District Superintendent’s decision.
 The complainant shall notify the District Superintendent’s office in writing whether he/she accepts or wishes to appeal the decision.
 If the complainant fails to notify the District Superintendent or the Compliance officer of his/her acceptance or disagreement with the decision, it will be assumed that the resolution is acceptable, and the Compliance Officer will ensure the changes /recommendations are implemented appropriately.

 Second Appeal: Board of Education: